-May is one of the best months to visit Indonesia: dry, sunny days are the norm, but peak season is still a couple of months away, so you can expect fewer tourists on the beaches, at the temples, watching sunrise from the mountain summits...
+May is one of the best months to visit Indonesia with dry, sunny weather expected across the entire country.
+Peak tourist season is still a couple of months away, meaning lower visitor numbers on the beaches, at the temples, watching sunrise from the mountain summits.

 May brings smiles across the island of Java as dry season is now in full swing.
 As with all tropical climates, the odd afternoon shower should not come as a surprise, but days are predominantly sunny, dry and hot with average temperatures in the region of 30°C.